eqNj/eqN-PD2-Filter/README.md

 Non-magic elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

-Normal and exceptional magic class items are hidden unless specifically great for crafting and specifically for the class you are playing.
+Normal and exceptional magic items are hidden unless specifically great for crafting for your class or nearly impossible to vendor and useful for LLD crafting.

-Most exceptional and elite magic items for crafting, except for elite chest armors and select weapons or class items, are hidden once you reach character level 80.
+Most exceptional and elite magic non-class items for crafting, except for elite chest armors, are hidden once you reach character level 80.

 Normal, exceptional, and elite rare weapons are hidden, unless ethereal, a bow/crossbow, and/or a class item.